jedinym/sqc-text/main.typ

 the wwPDB initiated the development of OneDep, a novel system designed for deposition, biocuration, and validation @onedep[p.
 536].

-During the deposition process, the deposited structure is validated using community-made tools in OneDep's _validation pipeline_ @onedep[p.
+During deposition, the deposited structure is validated using community-made tools in OneDep's _validation pipeline_ @onedep[p.
 539].
 Additionally, a standalone server #footnote[https://validate.wwpdb.org] is accessible to depositors, providing them with a platform for refining the